idsla/Scarlet-PETs/swift-pets-dev/README.md

 #### Training and Testing Data of Payment System Organization

-PNS client owns the transaction data, and the anomaly transaction detection will be carried out at its side; note that transaction data also contains the **label** which denotes whether a transaction is anomaly or not.
-The transaction data will be split into training and test data to learn and evalute the anomaly detection model. `Transaction_train.csv` and `Transaction_test.csv` respectively contain training and test data.
+PNS client owns the transaction data, and the anomaly transaction detection will be carried out at its side; note that transaction data also contains the **label** which denotes whether a transaction is an anomaly or not.
+The transaction data will be split into training and test data to learn and evaluate the anomaly detection model. `Transaction_train.csv` and `Transaction_test.csv` respectively contain training and test data.

 ## Solution